MicrosoftDocs/visualfsharpdocs/docs/conceptual/array.tryfindindex['t]-function-[fsharp].md

 The input array.

+## Result Value

-**The index of the first element that satisfies the predicate, or None.**
+The index of the first element that satisfies the predicate, or `None`.

 ## Remarks
-This function is named **TryFindIndex** in compiled assemblies.
+This function is named `TryFindIndex` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Platforms